top of page

 The USAAF Air Crew Lunch of a bright red and dark blue design.

-Another subtle change with the ration's outer carton is the gradual lowered quality of the cardboard used.
-While in 1942 only the highest quality of lined kraft paperboard was allowed, the quality detoriated from a cheaper chip kraft cardboard, to an even slightly thinner grey recycled cardboard in 1945.
+Another subtle change with the ration's outer carton is the gradual lowering of the quality of cardboard used.
+While in 1942 only the highest quality of lined kraft paperboard was allowed, the quality deteriorated to a cheaper chip kraft cardboard, to an even slightly thinner grey recycled cardboard in 1945.

 The period a particular K Ration unit was produced can roughly be determined by its outer box design.
-Slight differences in design or contents list varied with each packer and specifications at the time of procurement.
+Slight differences in design or content list varied with each packer and the particular specifications at the time of procurement.

 17.jpeg

-US infantrymen are seen here advancing through the streets of a german town in 1945.
-Note that the BARman has a Supper unit tied to his combat suspenders.
+U.S. infantrymen are seen here advancing through the streets of a German town in 1945.
+Note that the BAR man has a Supper unit tied to the back of his combat suspenders.

-It was left to each packer how to close the outer carton.
+It was left to each packer as to how to close the outer carton.
 While the inner carton has two overlapping end flaps that were glued together prior to impregnation with molten wax, the closure of the outer carton could be either seal-flaps, like the inner carton, or tuck-in flaps.
-This is not a specific early or late feature, but depended on the packagers capability wether it had machines for glueing the flaps shut, or that the cartons had to be hand closed, using the tuck-end style.
+This is not a specific early or late feature, but depended on the packager's capability and whether or not it had machines for glueing the flaps shut.
+If not, the cartons had to be hand-closed, using the tuck-end style.

 18.jpeg